tfukui95/tor-experiment/ToyExperiment.md

 # Setting Up Toy Experiment on Tor

-For debugging, we would like to put up a working Tor network in three stages:

-1. Configure one node to act as a directory server.
-Move on to the next step only when it runs successfully with a config file that tells it to act as a directory server.
-2. Configure one node to act as a relay and use the node from the previous step as the directory server.
-Move on to the next step only when it runs successfully with a config file that tells it to use that directory server.
-3. Configure one node to act as a client and contact the relay from the previous step.
+## Reserve our topology on GENI

+## Install Tor software

-To start, we installed tor on all of the nodes using the following steps:
+To start, we installed tor on all of the nodes _except_ the web server using the following steps:

 ```
 sudo sh -c 'echo "deb http://deb.torproject.org/torproject.org trusty main" >> /etc/apt/sources.list'